-A Student Employment Appointment Form (Fillable) needs to be submitted to the Student Employment Coordinator NO LATER THAN the Thursday preceding the end of a bi-weekly pay period.
+The revised Student Employment Appointment form needs to be submitted to the Student Employment Coordinator NO LATER THAN the Thursday preceding the end of a bi-weekly pay period.
 The Datatel computer system requires that we match student workers with specific positions in specific departments at specific hourly rates.
 Once we have a student’s department, position, and rate recorded, no further paperwork is needed unless there is a change in any of the following four items.

 • A student’s hourly wage rate changes, or

 • A student leaves the employment of a department

 When completing the Student Employment Appointment form, the following information is required:

 - Student I.D.
 Number: Datatel I.D. number.

 - Department: Name of the Department student is working for.

 - Account Number to Charge: This is the fund source where the wage will be charged.